 Sometimes that was enough, I would simply let the negative thought go and carry on.
 Or I might need to get curious, what had triggered it?
 Often I needed to reframe it.
 For example, one of my self-criticisms is “You never finish anything you start.”
 Now when I hear that, I do a mental pause and tell myself the true story regarding that statement.
 Sure there are some things I haven’t finished that I wish I had.
 And there are a lot of things I have finished and feel proud of.

-It’s taken a year of practice, but I have made solid progress.
+It’s taken practice, but I have made solid progress.
 Now, when I am feeling down, when I fail at something, my inner voice steps in to offer a pep talk, rather than a criticism.
 I might hear: you aren’t perfect but who is?
 You are a caring, kind-hearted person.
 You are hard working.
 You are moving in the right direction and that’s what matters (more on that in number 5, below).
 It’s taken practice but as I’ve gotten better at being kind to myself, it’s made me feel happier and more in control of my life.

 2. I Prioritized My Physical Health

 As women we are very good at caring for those we love, which is a wonderful thing.
 The problem is many of us seem to have forgotten that we are equally deserving of that attention and care.
 To make myself a priority I had to truly believe that I’m as deserving of care as my family members.

 Changing self-care habits can take time and repeated effort, so starting small can help.
 By picking an easily attainable goal, it’s easier to get started and we’re more likely to stick to it.
 Once the new thing becomes a habit, we can build on it.
 The first step to making your health a priority could be to pick a small area to focus on.